-Flush casements are increasing in popularity but what exactly does the term ‘flush casement’ mean?
+Flush casements are increasing in popularity for home improvement projects but what exactly does the term ‘flush casement window.’ mean?
 The easiest way to explain it is that when the window (or sash) is closed, it sits flush within the frame, creating a flat surface on the outside.
-A lipped casement window is the more widely known design today.
+A lipped casement window is a more widely known design today.
 This is where the sash overlaps the frame when closed.

 Flush casements are actually a very traditional window design and have been used for over 200 years.
 Dating back to the 19th century, all windows, which would have been constructed using timber, were designed with flush fitting sashes and this is evident in many late Georgian, Victorian and Edwardian properties.

 More modern timber windows of the 1950s and onward were designed as lipped casements, as above.
-This trend continued with the emergence of replacement windows and double glazing.
-Whilst timber windows have always provided an option for flush casements, the more maintenance-free window types have not.
-This has now changed and over the last few years a number of flush casement options have been developed.
+This trend continued with the emergence of energy rating replacement windows and double glazing.
+While timber windows have always provided an option for flush casements, the more maintenance-free window types have not.
+This has now changed, and over the last few years, a number of highly energy-efficient flush casement options have been developed.
 Now uPVC windows, timber-alternative windows, aluminium windows and of course timber windows, are all available as flush casements.
 The clean, square lines mean they can look good in all property types, from traditional to contemporary.

 The image above shows a flush, timber-alternative window in a country cottage, however, if you’re looking to achieve a contemporary look in a more modern home, the flush casement is ideal with its simple lines.